 The method of CBD production is largely responsible for the quality of the oils.
 One of the most commonly used methods is extraction with solvents.
 In this process, the plant material is repeatedly flushed with fresh solvent in a special apparatus until it is exhausted.
 Finally, the solvent is distilled off and the last traces are removed under reduced pressure.

-Looking for a supplier?
+Looking for a reliable solvent supplier?
 Haltermann Carless is one of the chemical companies that specialises in the production of paraffinic solvents with high purities.
-At its → Speyer site in Germany, the company produces for example high-quality solvents such as n-heptane for the pharmaceutical industry.
+At its Speyer site in Germany, the company produces high-quality solvents such as n-heptane for the pharmaceutical industry.

-CBD production takes place in a multi-stage process.
-The solvent → n-heptane is particularly suitable for clean and efficient extraction.
-This allows the production of high-purity CBD oil, which can be further processed into tinctures, creams or foods.
+The high-purity solvent n-heptane is particularly suitable for clean and efficient extraction.
+This allows the production of premium CBD oil, which can be further processed into tinctures, creams or foods.
 When producing CBD, you should trust high-quality solvents and reliable suppliers such as Haltermann Carless.

 As a long-standing supplier to the pharmaceutical industry, Haltermann Carless experts know what is important when quality, reliability and delivery capability are required.
 Find out more about our products and services in the following blog posts: